-Being unable to recall their own address or telephone number or the high school or college from which they graduated
+- Being unable to recall information about themselves like their address or telephone number, and the high school or college they attended.

-Confusion about where they are or what day it is
+- Experiencing confusion about where they are or what day it is.

-The need for help choosing proper clothing for the season or the occasion
+- Requiring help choosing proper clothing for the season or the occasion.

-Changes in sleep patterns, such as sleeping during the day and becoming restless at night
+- Experiencing changes in sleep patterns, such as sleeping during the day and becoming restless at night.

-Personality and behavioral changes, including suspiciousness and delusions or compulsive, repetitive behavior like hand-wringing or tissue shredding
+- Demonstrating personality and behavioral changes, including suspiciousness and delusions or compulsive, repetitive behavior like hand-wringing or tissue shredding.

 Learn more: 10 Signs of Alzheimer's Disease, Diagnosis, Diagnosed with Alzheimer's, Types of Dementia,

-In the final stage of this disease, dementia symptoms are severe.
+In the final stage of the disease, dementia symptoms are severe.
 Individuals lose the ability to respond to their environment, to carry on a conversation and, eventually, to control movement.
 They may still say words or phrases, but communicating pain becomes difficult.
-As memory and cognitive skills continue to worsen, significant personality changes may take place and individuals need extensive help with daily activities.
+As memory and cognitive skills continue to worsen, significant personality changes may take place and individuals need extensive care.